Colette Mourey: Biography

-Born in Kenitra (Marocco), Mourey studied musicology at the Sorbonne under Edith Weber and passed the agrégation.
+Born in Kenitra (Morocco), Mourey studied musicology at the Sorbonne under Edith Weber and passed the agrégation.
 First a classical guitarist and student of Uruguayan guitarist Oscar Cacères, she is also a pianist.

 As a teacher, she teaches writing, aesthetics and music didactics at the Université de Franche-Comté and the École supérieure du professorat et de l'éducation.
 She is also involved with the "Passeurs d'Art" association for the creation of free children's orchestras.

 For her research, she starts from works on the atonal music of her teacher Julien Falk to develop a new musical system called "hypertonality".
 This is based on spiral scales (in amplitudes higher than the octave), radically transforming atonal counterpoint techniques.
 This allows the reintroduction of "natural consonances" within a contemporary language, which contributes to bringing contemporary music closer to the "general public".

 She is the author of numerous books on musicology and teaching.